revilowaldow/BITC/Sessions/2024/09 29 - Session 31.md

 	Job is to hunt helviti

 Indigo Commanda year 78
-chineria paid indigo too much and defected from the Helviti Waste overal, were eradicated as punishment
+Chineria paid indigo too much and defected from the Helviti Waste overall, were eradicated as punishment.